 Office 365 E1

 The E1 plan is made for larger organisations.
-It provides a similar suite of tools and services to the Business Essentials plan, yet you can have more than 300 users.
+It provides a similar suite of tools and services to the Business Basic plan, yet you can have more than 300 users.
 You also get compliance solutions such as legal hold capabilities and archiving.
 Office 365 E1 is available as a full donation for charities and non-profits.